kalmiallc/wh-carbify-cross-chain/README.md

-# Whormhole Carbify cross chain demo
+# Wormhole Carbify cross chain demo

 This repository contains source code for the [Carbify](https://www.carbify.io) cross chain communication sample.
 Carbify is an EcoFi RWA project.
 Their mission is to plant trees which reduce the Carbon footprint.
 Each tree is connected with an NFT.